hklarner/RnaCancerClassifier/README.md

   Optimal    : 4
 ```

-which tells us that there are four optimal models:
+which tells us that there are four optimal classifiers:

 ```
 gate_input(1,negative,g3) gate_input(2,negative,g1)